mobmo423/flight_pipelines/README.md

 - lowercase column name
 - raw/staging/serving
 data analyst should be able to find:
-- avr number of flights delayed for arrivals and departures?
+- avr number of flights delayed for arrivals and departures.

 #### Cloud-based Solution